 A fierce goal-scoring winger who broke the Toronto Maple Leafs' long-standing 50-goal barrier, becoming an instant franchise icon.

-Rick Vaive's hockey journey was defined by a blistering shot and a captain's resolve.
-Drafted by the Vancouver Canucks, he found his true home in Toronto after a trade, where his aggressive style and scoring touch electrified Maple Leaf Gardens.
-In the 1981-82 season, he shattered a psychological ceiling for the storied franchise, netting 50 goals—a first for any Leaf—and he would repeat the feat twice more.
-Wearing the 'C' during a tumultuous period for the team, Vaive led not just with goals but with a rugged, honest effort that endeared him to fans despite the club's playoff struggles.
-His later years saw him play for Chicago, Buffalo, and a stint in the minors before retirement.
-While team success often eluded him, Vaive's individual brilliance left an indelible mark on one of hockey's most demanding markets.
+Rick Vaive scored 50 goals in the 1981-82 season, becoming the first Toronto Maple Leaf ever to reach that mark.
+He repeated the feat twice more, shattering a psychological ceiling for the storied franchise.
+Drafted by the Vancouver Canucks, he found his true home in Toronto after a trade, where his aggressive style and blistering shot electrified Maple Leaf Gardens.
+Wearing the captain's 'C' during a tumultuous period, Vaive led not just with goals but with rugged, honest effort that endeared him to fans despite the club's playoff struggles.
+Born in 1959, the Canadian right winger later played for Chicago, Buffalo, and a stint in the minors before retirement.
+Team success often eluded him, but his individual brilliance left a lasting impression on one of hockey's most demanding markets.

 1946–1964